SmartCampus/middleware/data-api/README.md

 # Data API module

-The data API goal is to provide a simple API to allow users to retrieve sensors data.
+The data API goal is to provide a simple API to allow users to retrieve sensors data from the database.
+It abstracts physical and virtual sensors.

 ## How to run it